Dorking: Dorking in the World Wars

 In late 1914, Dorking became a garrison town.
 Empty houses were requisitioned and from January 1915 around 4000 troops were accommodated including those from the London Scottish regiment, the Civil Service Rifles and the Queen's Westminster Rifles.
 Training took place in the fields to the west and north west of the town.
 Many local residents were recruited to the Surrey Yeomanry, which (until mid-1915) was stationed at Deepdene House and at the Public Hall in West Street.
 Although he was aged over 40 at the start of the war, the composer Ralph Vaughan Williams enlisted in the Royal Army Medical Corps, one unit of which was based in the town.

-Of the many soldiers from Dorking who died during World War I, the youngest was Valentine Joe Strudwick.
+Of the many soldiers from Dorking who died during World War I, the youngest was Valentine Strudwick.
 He was born in Falkland Road on 14 February 1900 and was educated at St Paul's School.
 He enlisted in 1915 after concealing his true age and joined the Rifle Brigade (The Prince Consort's Own).
 A year later, in January 1916 at the age of 15 years 11 months, he was killed in action at Boezinge, near Ypres.
 He is buried at Essex Farm Cemetery in Belgium.

 Empty houses in the town also provided billets for soldiers during World War II and over 3000 school children were evacuated to the Dorking area in September 1939.
 A local refugee committee (led by Vaughan Williams and the novelist E. M. Forster) was established to find accommodation for refugees fleeing Nazi persecution and also to support long-resident German and Czech nationals in applications to Home Office tribunals to remain at liberty in the UK.